warmana/cloudant-docs-fork/source/includes/api/_cloudant-geo.md

 To make it easier to work with Cloudant Geo documents, it is best practice to create a separate design document, specifically for Cloudant Geo.
 For example, you could create a design document with the `_id` value `"_design/geodd"`.

-Within that design document, you create an object called `st_indexes` to hold one or more Cloudant Geo index definitions.
+When you create a geospatial index, you use the system-defined keywords, `st_index` and `st_indexes` to hold one or more Cloudant Geo index definitions.

 This overview explains how to build and query a Cloudant Geospatial index:<br/>
 <iframe width="480" height="270" src="https://www.youtube.com/embed/JqZOcp0pox4?rel=0" frameborder="0" allowfullscreen title="Building and Querying a Cloudant Geospatial index"></iframe>